ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 The parameters of stproc1():
 1. ```CREATE OR REPLACE PROCEDURE stproc1()```
   Specifies the name (and optionally one or more arguments/inputs) for the stored procedure. ^[The name does not need to be unique in a schema since procedures are identified by both name and arguments.
-In this way, you can have overloaded procedures, as long as the procedures differ by number of arguments or the argument type.]
+In this way, you can have overloaded procedures, as long as the procedures differ by the number of arguments or the argument type.]
 2. ```RETURNS array```
   Specifies the results returned by the stored procedure.
 This return value cannot be used since the call cannot be a part of an expression.
 3. ```LANGUAGE javascript```
   Specifies what language the stored procedure is written in.
 Currently, JavaScript is the only language supported; specifying any other language will result in an error message.
 4. ```AS $$ <procedure_logic> $$;```
   Defines the JavaScript code to be executed as the Stored Procedure.
-Snowflake does not validate the code at stored procedure creation time; the procedure will always be created successfully.
+Snowflake does not validate the code on the creation of a procedure; the procedure will always be created successfully.
 If the code is not valid, errors will be returned when the stored procedure is called.
 The delimiters around the JavaScript code can either be single-quotes or '$$'.
 Using '$$' makes it easier to write procedures using single-quotes.

-There are also several optional parameters that can be specified in a CREATE PROCEDURE statement:
+There are also optional parameters that can be specified in a CREATE PROCEDURE statement:
 * ```CALLED ON NULL INPUT``` or ```RETURNS NULL ON NULL INPUT | STRICT```
   * ```CALLED ON NULL INPUT```: Snowflake will call the procedure even if the inputs are null.
 It is up to the procedure to handle the nulls appropriately.
   * ```RETURNS NULL ON NULL INPUT``` (or its synonym ```STRICT```): Snowflake will not call the procedure if any of the inputs are null.
 A null value will be returned instead.